giomusyaffa/SQL/README.md

 - Lets you type, run, and visualize SQL queries.
 - Displays all your databases, tables, and relationships.
 - Helps you create backups, import CSVs, and view results easily.

+## Projects 📂

+### 1. S&P 500 Stock Market Analysis 📈
+**Description**
+This project explores stock market performance across all S&P 500 companies between January and June 2025.

+The goal is to apply SQL for data analysis, uncovering trends, volatility, and performance patterns across sectors and companies.